makersinchicago/socialraspi/README.md

 - Kano Computer Kit Microphone
 - 10,000mAh mAh battery

-## keys.py file
+## keys.py

-There is one file missing that needs to be created for storing api and login information, as well as contents of posts.
+There is one file missing that needs to be created for storing api and login information, as well as content for the posts. keys.py should be saved on the root folder and it should look like this:

     #twitter api
     consumer_key        = '__'